-School Girls Unite is comprised of chapters in the United States and Mali, Africa.
-Our incredible sister organization in Mali is called Les Filles Unies pour l’Education.
-We run a scholarship program in Mali, as well as provide leadership opportunities for youth in the US.
+School Girls Unite is comprised of chapters in the United States and our incredible sister organization in Mali, called Les Filles Unies pour l’Education, runs our scholarship program.

 Our Scholarship Program